 - The maintenance of the cash pooling services performed by Snam to cover Italgas’s financial requirements by accessing the financial markets, in line with the objectives approved in the Business Plan;

 - The maintenance of the services provided centrally by the Snam Group for Italgas, in line with and without prejudice to the contracts in place and the powers granted (with the sole exception of limitations to some powers of attorney that have already been provided for);

 - The maintenance of Italgas within the scope of consolidation of the Snam Group for the purposes of the national tax consolidation scheme, since the conditions provided for by the relevant regulations have been fulfilled;

-- The availability to Snam of Italgas’s information flows for the purposes of drawing up periodic Group consolidated financial disclosures, including a statement from Italgas’s management to Snam and to the independent auditors, in continuation of current procedures (in order to avoid comments from the independent auditors);
+- The availability to Snam of Italgas information flows for the purposes of drawing up periodic Group consolidated financial reporting, including a statement from the Italgas management to Snam and to the independent auditors, in continuation of current procedures (in order to avoid comments from the independent auditors);

 - Continuity in relations between the control bodies of Snam and Italgas: continuity in carrying out the duties and meetings of the control and supervisory bodies of Italgas, without prejudice to any appropriate and necessary involvement with the judicial administration body in relation to the requirements of the preventative measure;

 - Continuity in executing the Group’s Annual Audit Schedule, which consists of the steps taken by the Group Internal Audit department in relation to Italgas’s activities (as already carried out pursuant to the strategy of not introducing any amendments or delays to the annual schedule);